DoronBrayer/monorand/README.md

 **Your Features:**
 - **Numbers:** Generate integers or doubles with precise bounds and advanced exclusion logic.
 - **Strings:** Create random strings from predefined (`alphanumeric`, `hex`, etc.) or custom Unicode-aware character sets, with a powerful `noRepeat` option.
-- **Arrays:** Perform secure Fisher-Yates shuffles, with support for both in-place (destructive) and non-destructive modes, as well as shuffling a specific **subarray**.
+- **Arrays:** Perform secure Fisher–Yates shuffles, with support for both in-place (destructive) and non-destructive modes, as well as shuffling a specific **subarray**.

 ## `shuffrand` vs. The World
 Why choose `shuffrand` over common alternatives?
 The difference is **security**.